oliverklee/ext-seminars/Documentation/UsersManual/ManagingRegistrations/Index.rst

 Displaying the seminar and registration statistics and details
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-**Back-end module “Events”:** The back-end module "Events" has four different tabs:

-- Events

-- Registrations

-- Speakers

-- Organizers

-By clicking on a tab, you can access the according submodule.
-Each submodule shows a list of records of the according type on the currently selected page or sysfolder (e.g., the submodule "Events" shows a list of events).

-It is possible to delete, to modify or to create new records within the back-end module if the back-end user has the rights to do this.
-He can also cancel or confirm an event and send an e-mail about this to the attendees.
+In the **back-end module “Events”, you can

+*   list and edit events
+*   export events as CSV
+*   display the registrations for an event
-**CSV export:** In the event list, you can also export the events on the current page or the list of registrations of an event as CSV.
+*   export the registrations for an event as CSV
+*   send an e-mail to the attendees of an event

 CSV export of events
 """"""""""""""""""""

-At the top in the event list in the back-end module  *Events* , you’ll find a button named Export as *CSV* that will save the data of all events on the current page as CSV.
+At the top in the event list in the back-end module *Events* , you’ll find a button labelled "Download as CSV file" that will save the data of all events on the current page as CSV.

 CSV export of registrations
 """""""""""""""""""""""""""

-In the event list in the back-end module  *Events* , you’ll find a button named *CSV* that will save the data of the registrations for that particular event as CSV, also including data from the registered FE user.
-Please note that the CSV files contains the columns for the data from the registration records first and then data from the corresponding FE user record.
-The columns used for the export of registrations is determined by the two following configuration variables *“*  *fieldsFromFeUserForCsv*  *”* and *“* *fieldsFromAttendanceForCsv*  *”* .
-If you want to export the registrations on the waiting queue, you have to set *“* *showAttendancesOnRegistrationQueueInCSV*  *”* to true.
+At the top in the registration list for an event in the back-end module *Events*, you’ll find a button labelled "Download as CSV file" that will save the data of all registrations of the selected event as CSV, also including data from the registered FE user.
+Please note that the CSV file contains the columns for the data from the registration records first and then data from the corresponding FE user record.

+The columns used for the export of registrations is determined by the two configuration variables `fieldsFromFeUserForCsv` and `fieldsFromAttendanceForCsv`.
+If you want to export the registrations on the waiting queue, you have to set `showAttendancesOnRegistrationQueueInCSV` to `true`.

 The CSV export can be configured via TS Setup in plugin.tx\_seminars for the page where the event records are located.
 Please see the